zenml-io/zenml/docs/book/misc/debugging.md

 ```
 You can pick other values such as `WARN`, `ERROR`, `CRITICAL`, `DEBUG` to change what's shown in the logs.
 See [System Environment Variable](../guidelines/system-environmental-variables.md) for more information on other environment variables that affect the behavior of ZenML.

+Read more about how to set environment variables [here](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/).

 ## 📜 How to see logs on the client and server